InseeFrLab/pynsee/docs/readme.rst

 `pynsee` gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, numerous sources available on `insee.fr <https://www.insee.fr>`_ as well as key metadata and SIRENE database containing data on all French companies.
-Have a look at the detailed API page `api.insee.fr <https://portail-api.insee.fr/>`_.
+Have a look at the detailed API page `portail-api.insee.fr <https://portail-api.insee.fr/>`_.

 This package is a contribution to reproducible research and public data transparency.
 It benefits from the developments made by teams working on APIs at INSEE and IGN.